Jizhah/blender_import_trainz_obj/README.md

 ### Q3: The UV adjustments don’t match my needs.
 Can I change them?
 A3: The addon automatically rotates and mirrors UVs.
 If this doesn't fit your requirements, you can manually adjust the UVs in Blender or modify the addon’s UV processing code.

-## Developer Contact

-If you encounter any issues or have suggestions for improvements, feel free to contact the author:
-- Author: Your Name
-- Email: [YourEmail@example.com]

 ---

 # Import OBJ from Trainz 插件